Economic Substance Regulations & Beneficial Owner (UBO) Procedures & Deadline – FAQs

-In addition, the forms now required a single declaration for UBO and ESR for your entity affecting the FY 2019.
+In addition, the forms now required a single declaration for UBO and ESR for your entity.

 |When and how can the filing be submitted?||

-The online portal is yet to go-live, however, the MoF has recently issued the templates of the ESR notification and the ESR Report, which provided insight into the ESR compliance on the required data and records.
+The online portal is live and is available Here , the MoF has issued the guidelines for the ESR notification and the ESR Report, which provided insight into the ESR compliance on the required data and records.